CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-cortex/advanced/flows-upgrader.md

 1. Copy the following artefacts to a folder on a machine:

-   * Cortex Innovation 2024.7 - Upgrade Flows.zip
+   * Cortex Innovation 2024.7 - Flows Upgrader.zip

-1. Extract the `Cortex Innovation 2024.7 - Upgrade Flows.zip` zip file to a folder with the same name.
+1. Extract the `Cortex Innovation 2024.7 - Flows Upgrader.zip` zip file to a folder with the same name.

 ## Upgrade the flows